Addington Highlands

-Addington Highlands (2016 population 2,323) is a township in central eastern Ontario, Canada, in the County of Lennox and Addington.
+Addington Highlands is a township in central eastern Ontario, Canada, in the County of Lennox and Addington.
 Bon Echo Provincial Park is located primarily in Addington Highlands.

 History

-Addington Highlands was formed in 1998 through the amalgamation of the Township of Kaladar, Anglesea and Effingham with the Township of Denbigh, Abinger and Ashby.
+Addington Highlands was formed on january 1, 1998, through the amalgamation of the Township of Kaladar, Anglesea and Effingham with the Township of Denbigh, Abinger and Ashby.

 This area was first settled following the construction of the Addington Road in 1857.
 It was originally named Scouten after its first postmaster.
 The old CPR rail bed passing through the town has become part of the Trans Canada Trail.